Why Each Proceeding Stands on Its Own

 Combining Petitions When It Makes Sense

-The law also allows flexibility in the other direction.
-If multiple requests can be resolved together without delay, they can be combined into a single petition.
-For example, a petition to probate a will and appoint a personal representative can be filed together.
+The process also allows flexibility in the other direction.
+If multiple requests can be resolved together, they can go into a single petition.
+For example, a petition to probate a will and appoint a representative can be filed together.

 Petitions for formal orders of the court may combine various requests for relief in a single proceeding if the orders sought may be finally granted without delay.

-A.R.S. § 14-3107(2)No petition is considered defective simply because it does not address every possible issue.
-This protects families from technical objections that could slow down an already difficult process.
-The goal is practical resolution, not procedural perfection.
+A.R.S. § 14-3107(2)No petition is defective because it skips an issue.
+This protects families from technical objections that could slow things down.

-The one exception to this independence rule is supervised administration under Article 5, where the court maintains closer oversight of the entire estate process.
+The one exception is supervised administration under Article 5.
+In that case, the court maintains closer oversight of the full estate process.